 To maximize freedom, this means someday the Constitution gets put through the paper shredder.
 Adulation for the founding is a dangerous form of rhetoric because it elevates the Constitution to a holy book.
 We need to see things for what they are: ultimately, even a strict constructionist approach to the Constitution demonstrates the document’s coercive tools to limit individual freedom.
 As a social contract, there is no expiration date, no termination clause.
 The Constitution assumes the permanent necessity of a state, an eternal master of its populace.
-While going back to a government based upon a strict interpretation of the Constitution would be better than the current state of affairs, it is Burgett Capital’s contention that backwards-looking arguments will never persuade a contemporary citizenry.
+While going back to a government based upon a strict interpretation of the Constitution would be better than the current state of affairs, it is Armchair Mutineer’s contention that backwards-looking arguments will never persuade a contemporary citizenry.
 The better case is made in a forward-looking path that dismantles government in a peaceful, democratic, and legal manner.
 For this to occur, people need to believe a better civilization will come from a society of a truly free individuals.

 The late 20th century saw the beginning of the decay.
 Democratic governments in the world have swollen with power and influence, both over their people and the people of other nations.
 When power is concentrated it leads to bad things: extremely bad (if not evil) in the case of a dictatorship.
 Yet democracies have their share of issues, both historically and in this current age.
 The latest folly called “the Bush administration” is a perfect example of a government abusing its citizens.
 A handful of fools have involved the United States in two wars that made the world less stable, more dangerous, and may lead to even more war.
 We have weapons that can extinguish life on this planet and all because we humans persist on being members of a nation-state.

 Forget asteroids, climate change, and viral outbreaks; today, government with unchecked power is the greatest hazard that humanity faces.
 Like organized mass religion, the idea of government at its origin met a necessary and beneficial need.
 The collective tribe (or community, or village, or territory) needed to leadership to enforce customs, protect the weak from the strong, and mobilize the people in case of war.
 With the spread of democracy came the idea that government was “of the people” — which probably was more meaningful in ancient Athens (where few men voted, so exerted real influence), or America at the founding (where voters were white, male owners of property); a modern nation with millions of voters makes representative democracy even more indirect.
 The citizenry, content with its material comforts, prefers to leave unquestioned that the democracy can only do good.
 Ask someone, “Why does the US have so much wealth, so much material comfort?”
-Burgett Capital expects the average American to point toward democracy rather than open markets, relatively low taxes, and relatively less government intervention.
+Armchair Mutineer expects the average American to point toward democracy rather than open markets, relatively low taxes, and relatively less government intervention.

 Even at times when the populace becomes more engaged and turns out to vote for a leader they see as change agent, politics conspires against them.
 For example, President Obama was thought to be a very different kind of leader than President Bush, yet there was little change in US foreign policy direction.
 Even from the standpoint of domestic policy, President Obama’s signature healthcare legislation is based upon a Republican plan in the mid-90’s.
 The political debate, played out in media, painted a picture of extremes on both sides: Democrats holding-up the law as some great milestone in social justice (when, in fact, it is both corporate-welfare and an unfair tax on the young people in the country, yet another handout to the Baby Boom generation); Republicans acting as if the healthcare law created a single payer system and nationalized the hospital industry.

 Who really benefits from dividing people in these distorted debates?
 Clearly, it’s a leadership class — a class that typically comes from the upper reaches of our society.
 Not every politician is rich, not every politician is well-educated at elite schools, and not every politician comes from a family that also served in government; but the majority of career politicians meet two or all three of those descriptors.
 Just like any professional, career advancement takes both skill and a professional network.
 In the United States, the two party duopoly, the revolving door from government service to lobbying, and the constant fundraising cycle of elected representatives has resulted in a class of professional influence peddlers.
 Information asymmetries between the general public and the political class results in a system resembling plutocracy.
-While some will make the same assessment and scream for more social justice in the form of government redistribution, Burgett Capital sees representative democracy in its current condition suppressing individual freedom and subverting markets through government intervention.
+While some will make the same assessment and scream for more social justice in the form of government redistribution, Armchair Mutineer sees representative democracy in its current condition suppressing individual freedom and subverting markets through government intervention.

 The so-called “right” and “left” popular political parties ultimately support a status quo of large, powerful central government The leftwing parties exploit our human instinct for compassion, perverting our culture’s egalitarian notions that call for equal rights and opportunities into an “equality of outcomes”.
 What started as social safety nets have evolved into full-blown entitlements that redistribute wealth across income classes and generations — handouts to palliate the voting masses.
 It is no wonder the Social Security and Medicare programs came out of an era when the US system was contending with totalitarian states with centrally planned economies.
 Thus created the welfare state: the masses are provided for at the price of their unquestioning devotion to the state in terms of taxes and freedom.
 Beyond the distortions to the market, the perverse incentives of taxes, and the unintended negative consequences of social welfare programs, there is the horrible injustice in wealth redistribution.
 The most insidious part of the left’s belief system is that government should deem when to take private property from one person and give it to another.
 People with guns will come to your house and imprison you if you refuse to pay the taxes that support the payments to your neighbor — or, even more absurd, pay the taxes to service the debt rung-up by past generations that did not want to pay those very taxes.